changhsinlee/changhsinlee.github.io/_posts/2019-10-12-coding-efficiency-checklist.md

 tags: [data-science]
 ---

-In the last two years, I've learned a lot of about how to develop code efficiently.
+In the last two years, I've learned a lot of about how to code efficiently.

-I think knowing how to do these things is a good start to becoming efficient in development, so I put them into a checklist.
+I think learning the basics of efficient development is important, but I didn't know what it meant two years ago.
+So I put what I considered today "basics" into a checklist.
 It is borrowed heavily from how people do things in software development and I used most of them daily in my workflow.

 ## The checklist